GravityPDF/gravity-pdf-documentation/docs/v6/developers/install-template-via-template-manager.md

 ## Zip Archive Structure

-To create a `.zip` package just zip up your PDF template file(s) in the root of the zip archive:
+To create a `.zip` package, just zip up your PDF template file(s) in the root of the zip archive:

 ```text
 +-- PACKAGE.zip